This page contains information about the emergency vehicles used by Cheshire Fire and Rescue Service.

 Rainbow fire engine

-The Service has a rainbow fire engine (a decommissioned M.A.N) that has been painted in rainbow colour.
+The Service has a rainbow fire engine (a decommissioned M.A.N) that has been wrapped in rainbow colours.

 The rainbow fire engine has been used at recent driving events, breast cancer awareness events and LGBT events.